natsuhiko/rasqual/README.md

 4. **Imputation quality scoare** (R squre value; RSQ)

-    Imputation methods often provid a quality score for each SNP locus that approximates squared correlation between true and observed genotypes (*e.g.*, *R*^2 from MaCH or Beagle; *I*^2 from IMPUTE2 ).
+    Imputation methods often provide a quality score for each SNP locus that approximates squared correlation coefficient between true and observed genotypes (*e.g.*, *R*^2 from MaCH or Beagle; *I*^2 from IMPUTE2 ).
 RASQUAL can convert the score into genotyping error rate to handle uncertainly:

         ...
 INFO            FORMAT ...
 Sample_i ...
         ... ...;RSQ=0.9;...
 GL:AS  ...
 0|1:1,10 ...

 We strongly recommend to use AP for QTL mapping.
 If there are multiple subfields of AP, GL and DS, then AP is prioritized than GL and DS and GL is prioritized than DS.
 If you want to prioritize RSQ, you need to specify **-z** option for RASQUAL (see above example).

+## Covariates

+There are usually several confounding factors in the real data, which affects count data and reduces power to detect QTLs (such as sequencing batch, sample preparation date etc.).
+RASQUAL can handle covariates as an input (**-x**).
+The following is the same eQTL mapping example above, but with covariates:

+    tabix data/chr11.gz 11 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
+        -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 -z -t -f C11orf21 -x data/X.bin

+Those confunding factors are not often observed but can be captured by principal component analysis (PCA).
+We applied PCA onto log FPKMs with and without permutation and picked up the first several components whose contribution rates are greater than those from permutation result as covariates for subsequent analyses.